Posted by marilynch

 The little ones under her wing were paying very close attention to all of Mom’s instructions.

-They cautiously noted each driveway, and they made a full stop at each and every corner.
-No going further until Mom said, “Okay to cross.”
+They made a full stop at every driveway and intersection.
+No going past it until Mom said, “Okay to cross.”

-It was essential that Mom determine whether they were judging the traffic conditions accurately, and whether they could now continue safely through the intersection.
+It was essential that Mom determine whether they were judging the traffic conditions accurately, and whether they could now continue safely past that driveway or intersection.